 Specific to VMware, their high availability makes them the train in this prolonged vehicle analogy.
 A train is powerful, can take multiple cars, and the passengers can move freely between the cars without stopping the train.
 You can even allocate or limit specific passengers to specific parts of the train to spread them out.
 Likewise, VMware’s high availability allows you to move virtual software around freely without stopping any function to the hardware itself.

-Virtualization is the network infrastructure of the future.
-It has proven, over the years, to be the most efficient way to handle enterprise infrastructure.
+Transportation analogies aside, virtualization is the network infrastructure of the future.
+It has proven, over the years, to be the most efficient way to handle business' infrastructure.

 We can summarize the benefits of how virtualization works as follows:

 Because more people can work on the same server regardless of their location, your business will receive increased output so you can accomplish every business goal in your gameplan.
 This cloud solution's high availability also allows you to access your data wherever, whenever!
 Furthermore, since your network is no longer physical, you don't have to worry about the cost of cooling or requirements for "heat" across your desktops.

 - Server Consolidation for Ease of Management

 Reduce your physical (and therefore financial) footprint.
 Additional benefits include moving from clunky, on-premise infrastructures to a cloud based one so you're only having to manage one system across multiple virtual desktops, not chained to the one in your office.
 Because there are no traditional, physical servers to worry about, you're saving money both on the hardware itself as well as the maintenance.
 Win win!